 After reaching the Nong Pak Chi wildlife watching tower at the end of our hike, we were rewarded with amazing views of the landscape.
-The reason this spot is such a great point on the park's longer trails is it's popular man-made salt lick.
+The reason this spot is such a great point on the park’s longer trails is its popular human-made salt lick.

 The park’s famous herd of two hundred elephants are frequent visitors and occasionally even tigers can be spotted!

-Going to the park during the rainy season like I did, is one of the worst times to spot fuana.
+Going to Khao Yai National Park during the rainy season like I did, is one of the worst times to spot fauna.
 The winter months are the best times to see animals like the elephants and I will definitely be coming back in December to see if this is true.

-- Exploring Khao Yai's Famous Haew Narok Waterfall -
+Exploring Khao Yai National Park’s Famous Haew Narok Waterfall

 The next stop on our itinerary was a quick 1km walk to Haew Narok Waterfall that consisted of A LOT of stairs.
 199 to be exact.
 At one hell of a terrifying steep incline.
 This natural wonder is the largest and most impressive waterfall in Khao Yai with a 150-metre drop.

-The landmark also has a sorrowful take for how the falls got their name.
-The story goes that on the 2nd of August in 1992, a baby elephant stumbled crossing the stream leading to the falls and got caught up in the current.
-His mother and seven other elephants tried to save him but in the end, they all ended up losing their lives.
+Khao Yai National Park’s landmark has a sorrowful story on how the falls got their name.
+On the 2nd of August in 1992, a baby elephant stumbled crossing the stream leading to the falls and got caught up in the current.
+His mother and seven other elephants tried to save him, but in the end, they all ended up losing their lives.